yochaigal/cairn/wip/2e/factions.md

 | **9-10**  | **Success**       | A **goal** is achieved, and no **Advantages** are lost.        |
 | **11-12** | **Major Success** | A **goal** is achieved, and a new **Advantage** is found.      |

-> The actions of the PCs can always overrule the necessity for a **Faction** action, or in some cases shift the outcome of the roll in a favorable or unfavorable direction.
+> The actions of the PCs can always overrule the necessity for a **faction** action, or in some cases shift the outcome of the roll in a favorable or unfavorable direction.